hwangdabb/log-tutorial/README.md

 |------|-------------|
 | `ps1_usa.csv` | Preprocessed log-file data for item PS1 (U.S. sample) |
 | `prgusap1.csv` | PIAAC background and score data (U.S. sample) |

+**How to obtain the data:**
+- ps1_usa.csv: The raw PIAAC log files are available via the GESIS Data Archive (study code: ZA6712) upon registration.
+After downloading the U.S. ZIP file, use the PIAAC LogDataAnalyzer (LDA) to export the raw log data, then apply the preprocessing steps described in Section 3 of the paper to obtain this file.
+For a detailed description of the LDA workflow, see Goldhammer et al. (2020, Chapter 10).
+- prgusap1.csv: Available from the OECD PIAAC Data Portal as part of the PIAAC Public Use File (U.S. sample).

 ---